 Having long been in the shadows of other Southeast Asian cities and the nation’s own natural attractions, Manila has been welcoming more travelers who enter the city not as a gateway to the country’s other destinations, but as a metropolis ripe for exploration and adventure.

-Here are six reasons why the cultural, economic, and educational center of the Philippines is now a great destination for the holidays.
+Here are six reasons why the cultural, economic, and educational center of the Philippines is now a great destination.

 The West-facing Manila Bay is one of the world’s best places to view the sunset and appreciate the Golden Hour.
 The harbor is home to a number of different restaurants, hotels, and monuments that make for a fantastic viewing experience, while the sun paints the sky in dreamy hues of orange, purple, and pink.